As a former college golf coach, I appreciate how challenging it is for my colleagues to not only lead a team of

 cases, host prospective student-athletes on unofficial campus visits.
 I encourage junior golf families to focus on

-November, December and January as the ideal time to visit campuses and potentially meet with coaches.
-Keep in mind,
+November, December and January as the ideal time to visit campuses and in cases where the prospect

 NCAA Division I coaches can only return calls, emails, text messages or letters if the recruit has reached September 1st

 of their junior year of high school (June 15th following their sophomore year for NCAA Division II coaches).
 There is